-Florida official with checkered past in eye of vote storm
+Florida official known for missteps in recount cross hairs

 In 2003 Bush appointed her to the supervisor’s position after her predecessor, Miriam Oliphant, was removed from office because of numerous problems in the 2002 primary election.

-Now Bush is calling for Snipes to be removed after the ongoing recount.
+Now Bush is calling for Snipes to be removed after the ongoing recount .

 Scott has not commented on whether he would take such a step.
 However, in his nearly eight years as governor, Scott has only suspended or removed elected officials when they are charged with crimes.